SwissOpenEM/Ingestor/auth.md

 ## Option C (Proposal Swen)

-### Initial thoughts
+### Initial thoughts and running environment

 **Ingestor**

-- can run anywhere
+- can run _either_ as a
+  - central service
+  - client application
+- if run as a client application:
-- therefore, it cannot contain any secret
+  - cannot contain any secret (e.g. service account for SciCat)
-- needs to talk to SciCat and Archiver Service API
-- needs to be authorised with a user token
+  - app must be authorised by the user

 **User**

-- does not want to log in all the time
+- does not want to log in all the time (single sign-on preferred)
-- is only interested in starting a job
+- is only interested in _starting_ a job (fire and forget), e.g.
   - archive data
   - unarchive data
-- his authentication token can time out
+- the job itself needs to be able to report when its done, independently of the user

 **SciCat**

 - only accepts authenticated requests
+  - currently only SciCat tokens
+  - refresh tokens are not supported
+  - Service Accounts
 - issues its own SciCat tokens (JWT with HS256 algorithm, aka «self signed»)
   - after a user has successfully logged in to Keycloak
-- currently only accepts SciCat tokens
-- so it acts as an authority instance
+- acts as an authority instance
+  - issues SciCat tokens
-- offers a self-made mechanism to check if a SciCat token is valid
+  - offers a self-made mechanism to check validity of a SciCat token

-**Archiver Service**
+**ETHZ Archiver Service**

 - only accepts authenticated requests
-- issues Keycloak service tokens (JWT with RS256, public key signed)
-- currently only accepts JWT tokens issued and signed by Keycloak
+  - JWT RS256 tokens issued and signed by Keycloak

-### What needs to be done

-- Archiver Service
-  - needs to be able to accept SciCat 🔑 as well (see ScopeMArchiver#146)
-  - needs to be able to create valid SciCat 🔑 (variant A)
-- SciCat
+  - JWT HS256 tokens issued by SciCat
-  - can exchange Ingestor JWT 🔑 for Ingestor SciCat 🔑 (variant B)
+- can issue a Ingester token for a valid SciCat token
-  - accepts all JWT 🔑 issued and signed by Keycloak (variants C+D)
+- has service account for SciCat
+- must be able to report the status of a dataset any time to SciCat

+### Use-case: User archives data (MinIO S3 Storage)

+**Notes**:

-**Note**: the diagram below does not yet include any authorisation information.
-It only includes authentication.
-In future we would like to use JWT 🔑 that contain authorisation information, e.g. tokens for every dataset upload.
+- the diagram below does not include any authorisation information, only authentication.
+- In future we would like to use JWT 🔑 that contain authorisation information, e.g. tokens for every dataset upload.
+- ETH use-case:
+  - Ingestor can run as a service or a client application
+    - does not contain any service account
+    - exchanges the User SciCat 🔑 to a Ingestor 🔑 when starting upload (fire and forget)
+  - use of MinIO S3 instead of Globus for upload
+  - ETHZ Archiver Service has service accounts for:
+     - **S3** to get pre-signed URLs for data upload
+     - **SciCat** to report upload finish and schedule dataset archival
+- PSI use-case:
+  - a) Ingestor is run as a service
+    - Ingestor can contain a service account
+    - Ingestor can report back to SciCat
+  - b) Ingestor is run as a client application
+    - Ingestor _cannot_ contain a service account
+    - Ingestor _cannot_ report back to SciCat
+    - instead, PSI needs to implement something similar like the ETHZ Archiver Service

 ```mermaid